GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

-The custom symbol language contains commands to rotate the relative coordinate system, draw free-form polygons and lines, change the current fill and/or pen, and include basic geometric symbols as part of the overall design (e.g., circles, triangles, etc.).
+The custom symbol language contains commands to rotate the relative coordinate system, draw free-form polygons and lines, change the current fill and/or pen, place text, and include basic geometric symbols as part of the overall design (e.g., circles, triangles, etc.).
 The available commands are listed in Table [tbl:custsymb].